Biden urges Congress to approve $1.6B to fight COVID aid fraud

 Sperling argued that approving Biden’s requests to combat and prosecute pandemic program fraud would be an investment to recoup stolen government funds.

 Congress voted on a bipartisan basis throughout 2020 to fund and reauthorize pandemic aid for businesses in the U.S. and to assist unemployed Americans.
-But those programs were abused by fraudsters.
+But those programs were abused.

 The Washington Post reported that the nation’s unemployment insurance program was overwhelmed by applications, leading to roughly $191 billion in wasteful payments that likely included a significant amount of fraud.